emmatz-pattersonvf/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Additionally, don’t be afraid to ask for help or advice from your colleagues or online communities.
 There is always someone willing to share their knowledge and experience.
 Finally, always keep learning and updating your skills.
 The world of technology is constantly changing, so staying current with new developments and techniques will set you apart from the competition.

+# 2023-12-22
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems are prone to errors and difficult to maintain.
+Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
+Remember, code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization."

+In essence, keep it simple, avoid unnecessary complexity, and focus on writing code that is easy to understand and maintain.
+This will not only make your life easier but also the lives of those who may need to work with your code in the future.